DanChunn/Pathfinding-in-Unity/readme.txt

-A Unity project that demonstrates navigation and pathing using mouseclicks.
+Navigation Test in Unity

-Utilizes Unity's built in NavMesh system.
+A Unity demonstration for navigation and pathing using Unity's NavMeshAgent and mouseclicks.

 A playable Unity webdemo is available under /Build Tests.